 Collecting dragon priests masks is one of the most interesting adventures in Skyrim.
 The masks have very powerful magical properties (they're one of the most powerful items in the game) and finding them isn't easy - therefore on the following pages you will find the description of location in which you should look for them and their properties.
 Keep in mind that obtaining each mask is connected with defeating its owner - a Dragon Priest - who's a very demanding enemy.
 It's however well worth it, especially if you want to create an unmatched hero.

 As you travel to the south-west part of Skyrim, visit Valthume, where Hevnoraak is hiding.
-In order to reach him, you will need to complete the side quest Evil In Waiting, therefore unlocking access to the catacombs.
+In order to reach him, you will need to complete the Evil in Waiting side quest, therefore unlocking access to the catacombs.
 After completing it, you will be able to move to fighting the Priest.
-His speciality is summoning Storm Atronachs, very dangerous at direct combat.
-Luckily defeating them isn’t obligatory – as soon as you kill Hevnoraak, all the monsters will immediately disappear.
-Therefore you should focus your attacks on him and don’t let the Atronachs approach you.
+His specialty is summoning Storm Atronachs, very dangerous at direct combat.
+Luckily defeating them isn't obligatory - as soon as you kill Hevnoraak, all the monsters will immediately disappear.
+Therefore you should focus your attacks on him and don't let the Atronachs approach you.

 Hevnoraak Mask: immune to disease and poison.